R – Defintions of Ailments

 – Root – The underground part of a plant that functions in absorption, aeration, and food storage and as a support system.

-– Rosacea – Chronic acne characterized by red, pustular lesions about the nose, cheeks, and forehead.
+– Rosacea – Chronic characterized by red, pustular lesions about the nose, cheeks, and forehead.

 – Rosette – Leaves that are closely arranged in a spiral.